 - Jean Marais to his lover Jean Cocteau

 - Eminem's ex-wife Kim Mathers was certainly a muse, but since he wrote about killing her she probably wished she wasn't.

 - Anita Pallenberg inspired The Rolling Stones songs Wild Horses and You Got Silver, and Angie is rumored to be about her though others say it was about Angela Bowie.

 - Nick Cave sought much creativity from Anita Lane during his tenure in The Birthday Party and throughout The Bad Seeds.

 - Rosanna Arquette inspired the Rosanna by Toto and In Your Eyes by Peter Gabriel

-- Bob Dylan had several muses, including Edie Sedgwick who he wrote "Like A Rolling Stone" and "Just Like A Woman" about, Joan Baez, Suze Rotcho and Sara Lowndes who he wrote two albums about (including the incredibly heartfelt and desperate song "Sara", from Desire).
+- Bob Dylan had several muses, including Edie Sedgwick (about whom he wrote "Like A Rolling Stone" and "Just Like A Woman"), Joan Baez, Suze Rotolo, and Sara Lowndes (about whom he wrote not one but two whole albums, including the incredibly heartfelt and desperate song "Sara", from Desire).

 - It should be noted that "Like A Rolling Stone" has been discussed to no end, and to this day there are many likely candidates as to who inspired Dylan to write it.

 - Considering the brutal Take That! which these and "Positively 4th Street" are, some of them also probably would rather not to have been Dylan's muse.

 - In her tune, Baez wrote "Diamonds and Rust" about Dylan.
 She describes him is a bit of a jerk though...